segment-boneyard/s3-dynamo-lambda/Readme.md

     export AWS_SECRET_ACCESS_KEY="xxxxxxxx"
     export AWS_REGION="us-east-1"

 Terraform will also ask you for specific variables as well, which you'll want to save in a `terraform.tfvars` file.
 You'll need to supply the name of your bucket, your aws account id and the region where you want to add your infrastructure.
+It should looks something like this

-    bucket_name = "calvin-test-bucket"
+    bucket_name = "your-bucket-name"
     aws_account_id = "386218347676"
     aws_region = "us-east-1"